Portugal national football team: 1980s

-1995 to 2006: The golden generation
+1995–2006: The golden generation

 At UEFA Euro 1996, Portugal finished first in Group D, and in the quarter-finals, they lost 1–0 to the Czech Republic.

 Portugal failed to qualify for the 1998 FIFA World Cup.
 In Euro 2000 qualifying, Portugal finished second in their group, one point short of first-placed Romania.
-However, after finishing as the top runner-up nation in qualifying, Portugal nonetheless secured passage to the tournament final stage.
+However, after finishing as the top runner-up nation in qualifying, Portugal nonetheless secured a spot in the finals.
 They then defeated England 3–2, Romania 1–0 and Germany 3–0 to finish first in Group A, then defeated Turkey in the quarter-finals.
-In the semi-final against France, Portugal were eliminated in extra time when Zinedine Zidane converted a penalty.
+In the semi-finals against France, Portugal were eliminated in extra time when Zinedine Zidane converted a penalty.
 Referee Günter Benkö awarded the spot kick for a handball after Abel Xavier blocked a shot.
 Xavier, Nuno Gomes and Paulo Bento were all given lengthy suspensions for subsequently shoving the referee.
-The final result was 2–1.
+The final eventually finished 2–1.

 During 2002 FIFA World Cup qualifying, Portugal won the group.
-Several problems and poor judgement decisions occurred during the preparation and tournament itself – shopping sprees by players were widely reported in the Portuguese press.
-Questionable managing choices and some amateurism, including the same lack of agreement on prizes.
+Several problems and poor judgement decisions occurred during the preparation and tournament itself and were widely reported in the Portuguese press, including questionable managing choices and some amateurism, as well as lack of agreement on prizes.
 Portugal entered the tournament as favourites to win Group D. However, they were upset 3–2 by the United States.
-They then rebounded with a 4–0 smashing of Poland.
-Needing a draw to advance, they lost the final group game to hosts South Korea.
+They then rebounded with a 4–0 victory over Poland.
+Needing a draw to advance, they lost the last group game to hosts South Korea.
 Portugal underachieved and ended third in its group stage, subsequently eliminated.
 Manager António Oliveira was fired after the World Cup.